Guided Reading in the Classroom: Strategies for Success

 Working on using prediction strategies in guided reading encourages the student to read closely for inferences and other clues that will indicate the journey the text may take.
 It also encourages the student to pay close attention to the content of the text as they read.
 This kind of holistic approach to reading improves overall comprehension of a text.

 Provide the students with a T-Chart worksheet entitled ‘My Predictions’.
 The chart should consist of two columns; one headed My Prediction and the other Why I Think This.
 Provide a space to record the student’s name and the title of the text at the top of the sheet.

 At any point during the reading of the text, you can instruct the students to stop and think about where this story is going.
-Students can record their predictions on their sheet, as well as the reasons for thinking this.
+Students can record their predictions on their sheet and the reasons for thinking this.